jonathancaleb/enoflow/src/content/legal/tos.md

 ## 1. Introduction

-Welcome to Enoflow Run LTD ("Enoflow").
-By accessing our website at [https://Enoflow.run](https://Enoflow.run) and using our services, you agree to be bound by these Terms of Service ("Terms").
+Welcome to Enoflow ("Enoflow").
+By accessing our website at [https://enoflow.vercel.app](https://enoflow.vercel.app) and using our services, you agree to be bound by these Terms of Service ("Terms").

 ## 2. Use of Services